How to Become a Vampire in ESO - Complete Guide

 4. You're now a Vampire!

-A free Quest Starter is also available in the Crown Store for first-time players if you'd rather begin from there.
+A free Quest Starter is also available in the Crown Store for players who have never completed the Vampire quest before.
+This option only appears if you haven't done it on any character.

 Asking in zone chat near the shrine zones still works and many players will do it for free.

 Special Bloodfiend NPCs spawn near the old shrines in Bangkorai, The Rift and Reaper's March.
-As of Update 49 the nighttime requirement has been removed, so they're no longer limited to midnight spawns.
-Regular vampires in the world cannot infect you, only Bloodfiends can.
+As of Update 49, the nighttime requirement has been removed.

-• Infection from a Bloodfiend is not guaranteed on the first hit, you may need to take multiple hits before contracting Noxiphilic Sanguivoria
+• Infection is not guaranteed on the first hit.
+You may need to take multiple hits before contracting Noxiphilic Sanguivoria.

-• Once bitten, pick up the Vampire quest Scion of the Blood Matron from the Vampire Shrine to begin the process
+• Once infected, pick up the Scion of the Blood Matron quest from the Vampire Shrine to begin the process

-Once you complete the Vampire quest you start at Stage 1.
+Once you complete the quest you start at Vampire Stage 1.
 There are four stages in total, each one deepening both the benefits and drawbacks of your affliction.
-Understanding how stages work matters before you commit to a build direction, since the penalties at higher stages are significant.

 You can use collectible skins to hide the look of vampirism on your character.